Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Baltimore and its opponents have scored at least 50.5 points only twice this year.
+- Baltimore and its opponents have gone over the current 51.5-point total in three of five games this season.

+- The combined points per game average of the two teams, 55.6, is 4.1 points above Sunday's over/under.

-- The two teams combine to score 54.7 points per game, 4.2 more than the total in this contest.
+- These two squads combine to surrender 46.6 points per game, 4.9 fewer than this contest's over/under.

-- This contest's over/under is 4.3 points more than the 46.2 these two squads combine to allow per game this season.

-- The Ravens and their opponents score an average of 49.6 points per game, 0.9 fewer than Sunday's total.
+- The average total in Ravens games this season is 49.0, 2.5 points fewer than Sunday's over/under of 51.5.

+- The 51.5 total in this game is 0.8 points higher than the 50.7 average total in Chargers games this season.

 Ravens stats and trends

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 3.5 points or more.
+- So far this season Baltimore has two wins against the spread.

+- The Ravens have been favored by 3 points or more three times this season and have not covered the spread in any of them.

-- Baltimore's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Baltimore's games this year have hit the over on three of five set point totals (60%).

-- Baltimore is 1-1 against the spread and 1-1 overall in games when it records more than 23.2 points.
+- Baltimore is 1-2 against the spread and 2-1 overall in games when it puts up more than 23.2 points.

-- In games that Baltimore totals more than 371.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Baltimore amasses more than 371.8 yards, the team is 2-3 against the spread and 4-1 overall.

-- The Ravens have turned the ball over five times this season, two fewer than the Chargers have forced (7).
+- The Ravens have turned the ball over six times this season, one fewer than the Chargers have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Chargers.